trampgeek/moodle-qtype_coderunner/docs/index.md

 table.
 That field allows the author to define an arbitrary number of arbitrarily named result-table columns and to specify using *printf* style formatting how the attributes of the grading output object should be formatted into those columns.
-For more details see the section on result-table customisation.
+For more details see the section on [result-table customisation](#customising-the-result-table).

 Writing a grading template that executes the student's code is, however, rather difficult as the generated program needs to be robust against errors in the submitted code.
 The template-grader should always return a JSON object and should not generate any stderr output.

-Although template graders can be written in any language, the developer finds it convenient to write them in Python, regardless of the language in which the student answer is written.
+Although template graders can be written in any language, we recommend writing them in Python, regardless of the language in which the student answer is written.
 Python's subprocess module can be used to execute the student code plus whatever test code is required.
 This ensures that errors in the syntax  or runtime errors in the student code